voyager2005/deep-learning-series/README.md

 ## Installation

 To get started, you will need to install Python on your machine.
-We recommend using Anaconda to manage packages and environments.
+We recommend using [PyCharm](https://www.jetbrains.com/pycharm/) to manage packages and environments.

 1. Clone this repository:
    ```bash